scalikejdbc/scalikejdbc.github.io/source/documentation/query-inspector.html.md

 ### Checking the actual SQL and timing
 <hr/>

-Using LoggingSQLAndTime feature, you can check the actual SQL(not exactly) and time.
+With the LoggingSQLAndTime feature, you can monitor the actual SQL queries executed (although not necessarily the exact text) and their execution time.

 <hr/>
 ### Settings
 <hr/>

+To configure SQL logging and timing, adjust the `GlobalSettings.loggingSQLAndTime` as follows:

 ```scala
 import scalikejdbc._